artificial-scientist-lab/XLuminA/README.md

 ✦ Phase masks (e.g., spatial light modulators (SLMs), polarizers and general variable retarders (LCDs)).

-✦ Amplitude masks (e.g., circles, triangles and squares).
+✦ Amplitude masks (e.g., spatial light modulators (SLMs) and pre-defined circles, triangles and squares).

-✦ Beam splitters.
+✦ Beam splitters, fluorescence model for STED, and more!

 ✦ The light propagation methods available in XLuminA are: